xpack-dev-tools/meson-build-xpack/README-BUILD.md

 For development builds, it is also possible to create everything with `-g -O0` and be able to run debug sessions.

+### --jobs

+By default, the build steps use all available cores.
+If, for any reason, parallel builds fail, it is possible to reduce the load.

 #### Interrupted builds

 The Docker scripts run with root privileges.
 This is generally not a